franklee26/franklee26.github.io/aboutme.md

 My name is Frank Lee.
 I am currently:

-- a software engineer
-- a Physics and Computer Science undergraduate at UC Santa Barbara
-- researching embedding problems in adiabatic annealers for Quantum Computing under Professor Yufei Ding
+- a Physics and Computer Science undergraduate    at UC Santa Barbara researching embedding problems in adiabatic annealers for Quantum Computing under Professor Yufei Ding
+- submitting graduate school applications

 I *was* also:

+- a software engineer @ Procore
-- an Optical Engineer intern @ Continental working with LiDAR technologies
+- an optical engineer intern @ Continental working with LiDAR technologies
 - an Apple employee
 - a C++ enthusiast (keyword *was*)